zeel0014/Helmet_Detection/README.md

 ## ⚠️ Disclaimer

-This application is for educational and informational purposes only.
-It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
-Always consult with a qualified healthcare provider for medical concerns.
+This project is developed for **educational and research purposes only**.
+It uses publicly available datasets from Roboflow and is provided "as is" without any warranties or guarantees of accuracy.
+Users are responsible for ensuring compliance with all applicable laws, regulations, and privacy requirements when processing images/videos.
+The developers are not liable for any misuse or damages arising from the use of this system. **Important**: Always verify detection results manually in critical safety applications - this system should not be the sole method for safety compliance monitoring.

 ## 📄 License